Reverse Osmosis Definition

 Reverse osmosis works by reversing the principle of osmosis.
 The salt solution is subjected to pressure and pressed against the semi-permeable membrane.
 Here, the applied pressure is greater than the osmotic pressure.
 Thus, the molecules move from a highly concentrated solution to a less concentrated solution.

 Also Read: Osmosis

 Diffusion is a process by which the molecules move from the region of higher concentration to lower concentration.
 There is a net movement meaning more molecules moving in one direction than in the opposite direction.

 In osmosis, the water molecules and the concentration gradient occurs over the semipermeable membrane which allows the entry of water and blocks the passage of ions and other larger molecules including sodium, chlorine, bacteria, glucose, etc.

-For instance, consider a semipermeable membrane placed in between the fresh water and concentrated aqueous solution.
-In natural osmosis, the fresh water will cross the semipermeable membrane and dilutes the concentrated solution.
-In reverse osmosis, the pressure is applied towards the concentrated aqueous solution and the water molecules are forced to cross the membrane towards the fresh water.
+For instance, consider a semipermeable membrane placed between the freshwater and concentrated aqueous solution.
+In natural osmosis, the freshwater will cross the semipermeable membrane and dilutes the concentrated solution.
+In reverse osmosis, the pressure is applied towards the concentrated aqueous solution and the water molecules are forced to cross the membrane towards the freshwater.

 Reverse osmosis removes 99% of dissolved salts particles, colloids, bacteria, pyrogens from feed water.
 The contaminants are separated by the RO membrane on the basis of size and charge.
 The smaller the charge of the contaminant, the more are the chances for it to pass through the RO membrane.
 For eg., sodium and calcium are monovalent and divalent respectively.
 Due to their smaller charges, they can easily pass through the membrane.
 Similarly, RO cannot remove gases such as carbon dioxide from the water because they are not highly ionized.